istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/wasm-module-distribution/index.md

 {{< boilerplate alpha >}}

 Istio provides the ability to [extend its functionality using WebAssembly (Wasm)](/docs/reference/config/proxy_extensions/wasm-plugin/).
 One of the key advantages of Wasm extensibility is that extensions can be loaded dynamically at runtime.
 This document outlines the testing process for the implementation of Wasm features in ambient mode within Istio.
 In ambient mode, Wasm configuration must be applied to the waypoint proxy deployed in each namespace, instead of to individual sidecars.
-This approach is essential due to the absence of sidecars in ambient mode, which is a key distinction from previous configuration.

 ## Install Ambient Mode and deploy test applications